 Fluorescein angiography is a clinical test to look at blood circulation in the retina at the back of the eye.
 It is used to diagnose retinal conditions caused by diabetes, age-related macular degeneration, and other retina abnormalities.
 The test can also help follow the course of a disease and monitor its treatment.
-It may be repeated on multiple occasions with no harm to the eye or body.
+It may be repeated as needed without radiation exposure to the eye or body.
+With the introduction of Optical Coherence Tomography (OCT) testing, fluorescein angiography is being done less often than in the past, but remains an important diagnostic tool for the retina specialist.

 Fluorescein angiography is for those: